Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Solution

 Fig.~\ref{fig:predict} elaborates the workflow of our MLP-based cost prediction method.
-For the runtime input prompt, we first perform vectorization using TF-IDF~\cite{sparck1972statistical} (Term Frequency-Inverse Document Frequency).
+For the runtime input prompt, we first perform vectorization using \emph{Term Frequency-Inverse Document Frequency} (TF-IDF)~\cite{sparck1972statistical}.
 TF-IDF is a lightweight and efficient method for converting text into numerical vectors, focusing on word importance rather than deep semantic analysis.
-It’s ideal for quick processing with minimal overhead.
-Then the vectorized input will be passed into the app-specific 4-layer MLP to get the predicted application cost.
-The number of neurons in the first layer is proportional to the average application input size.
-The training is conducted on 100 samples per application, optimized via gradient descent with Mean Squared Error (with L2 regularization).
-Experimental results later in Sec.~\ref{subsec:ablation} demonstrate that such an MLP-based prediction method achieves high accuracy with low overhead.
+It's ideal for quick processing with minimal overhead.
+Then the vectorized input will be passed into the agent-specific, 4-layer MLP to get the agent cost.
+The number of neurons in the first layer is proportional to the average agent input size.
+The training is conducted on 100 samples per agent, optimized via gradient descent with Mean Squared Error (with L2 regularization).
+Experimental results later in Sec.~\ref{subsec:ablation} demonstrate that this method achieves high accuracy with low overhead.